tcollinsworth/dl4j-type-ahead/README.md

 # RNN type-ahead using dl4j

+## input

+Text is the input to get type-ahead suggestions

+curl -X POST http://localhost:8080/typeahead -d '{ "text": "how to" }'

+{"suggestions":["our differences to work the fastest way to innovation leadership and high performance how to build a"]}

+## Statistics

 43 inputs -L0-> 200 hidden -L1-> 200 hidden -L2-> 200 hidden -L3-> 43 outputs
 Number of parameters in layer 0: 195800